 A new Flood Insurance Rate Map (FIRM) for Harford County became effective as of April 19, 2016.
 A map of floodplain areas in the Town can be viewed here.

 The Town Planning Department handles all flood insurance questions.
 Copies of the FIRM are available for review at the Planning and Public Works building and at the Town Hall.
 Town of Bel Air Planning Department will determine the proximity of Special Flood Hazard Areas (SFHA) for properties located within the town limits based on the Flood Insurance Rate Map (FIRM).
 Elevation certificates and related information for any new or substantially improved structures located in Special Flood Hazard Areas are maintained by the Town since inclusion into the National Flood Insurance Program in September 1981.

-The Town prepared and approved a Flood Mitigation Plan in 2012.
+The Town recently prepared and approved a revised Flood Mitigation Plan.
 The Plan includes past flood events, mapped floodplain areas and an action matrix of proposed and planned flood mitigation projects.
-The Town is required through its CRS program to reevaluate the Plan each year and update the Plan every 5 years.
-The 2017 Plan Evaluation for calendar year 2016 is available for review.
+The Town is required through its CRS program to reevaluate the Plan each year (2020 Annual Evaluation) and update the Plan every 5 years.

 For your information, here is a

 http://mdfloodmaps.net/ Additional information can be found at the following FEMA websites: FloodSmart at www.floodsmart.gov and the flood insurance page at www.fema.gov/business/nfip

 Wetland areas as determined through engineered delineations are mapped and available for review at the Planning Department.

 The Tree Committee oversees the implementation of the Tree Plan as part of Tree City USA program.
 The group consists of those interested or expert in horticulture, arborculture and landscape management.
 The Committee also supervises the Town celebration of Arbor Day.

 - Town of Bel Air Champion Tree List